Posted on Leave a comment

 Among his varied projects and interests, John founded his own environmental group, the Windstar Foundation and had a keen interest in solutions to world hunger.
 He visited Africa during the 1980s to witness first-hand the suffering caused by starvation and to work with African leaders toward solutions.
 In 1983 and 1984, John hosted the annual Grammy Awards.
 In the 1983 finale, he was joined on stage by folk-music legend Joan Baez with whom he led an all-star version of “Blowing in the Wind” and “Let The Sunshine In”.

 John has received 9 awards in honor of his music, including 2 grammies and an Emmy, and was inducted into the Songwriters Hall of Fame in 1996.
-A year later he was tragically killed when the light experimental aircraft he was piloting crashed into Monterey Bay, California.
+An avid pilot, a year later John Denver was tragically killed when the light experimental aircraft he was piloting, crashed into Monterey Bay, California.
 He died Oct.
 12, 1997 at age 53.